United States

 The town co-existed with the mine fire for some time while the government tried to find a solution to the disaster.
 It wasn’t until conditions became hazardous, forcing the local gas station to close and a young boy falling into a sinkhole that forced the government to take action.

-In 2002, the US Post Office revoked Centralia’s zip code, and today an estimated ten people are living there (down from its peak of 2,400 residents in the 1940’s).
+In 2002, the US Post Office revoked Centralia’s zip code, and today fewer than five people remain (down from its peak of 2,400 residents in the 1940’s), clinging to their homes in defiance of the creeping inferno beneath their feet.

+Old Highway 61, also known as the “Graffiti Highway,” is one of the most iconic remnants of Centralia.
+Once a busy stretch of road, it was closed in 1993 due to ground instability caused by the fire.
 Old Highway 61 is pretty easy to miss the first time you visit.
-Park at the cemetery, and you’ll see a curve in the road and grass berm.
+Park at the cemetery, and you’ll see a curve in the road and small dirt berm.
 Walk around it, and you’re now on old highway 61.

 In April 2020, the owner of the property began covering the road with dirt to deter visitors from trespassing on private property.

-Throughout the years, government agencies have installed ventilation pipes to help monitor the progression of the mine fire.
-These geniuses didn’t realize that the same ventilation pipes used to monitor the fire’s progression also provided oxygen to keep the fire raging.
+Throughout the years, government agencies installed ventilation pipes to help monitor the progression of the mine fire.
+Unfortunately, these geniuses didn’t realize that the same ventilation pipes used to monitor the fire’s progression also provided oxygen to keep the fire raging.

 Frequently Asked Questions